Here’s the composite decking pros and cons including what it is, its advantages and disadvantages, durability and the cost of composite decks.

 Capped composite decking is guaranteed for longer, usually around 20 or 25 years, and you can generally expect it to make it to at least 30 years.

-Composite Decking Cost
+Composite Cost

-On the low end, an 8 x 8 deck with composite decking might cost $1,728 ($768 for materials and $960 for labor.
+Composite decking costs between $10 and $30 per square foot and can be purchased directly from big box stores.
+On the low end, an 8 x 8 deck made with composite might cost $1,728 ($768 for the amount of materials and $960 for labor.

 The same project with more expensive composite decking in a higher cost of labor area could cost $3,648 ($1,408 for materials and $2,240 for labor).
 Costs rise for decks that are larger in size or irregular in shape.
 Read more about deck sizes here.